 If the board reverses its position, the proposed 50-foot advertisement would also require a variance from the Pittsfield Zoning Board of Appeals and approval of the City Council.

 "Any time an applicant requests a variance, it raises concerns," said Deanna L. Ruffer, the city's community development director.
 "Also, the board's policy in recent years has been toward smaller signage rather than larger signage."

 Lamar office manager Marcia Beverly said on Monday that the company simply wants the option to create the larger billboard.
 If there are no takers, the company would continue to sell separate advertising on the two billboards.
-Beverly noted the billboards predate city zoning rules because they were erected more than 50 years ago, along with two others atop the restaurant.

 Unlike the previous proposal, Lamar is willing to dismantle the two similar size billboards built in the 1950s that face Federal Street.
 If removed, Lamar would be left with five rooftop billboards in Pittsfield; the other three are on Tyler and Elm streets, company officials said.